What are the pros & cons of life insurance?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-The main considerations of owning a life insurance policy come down to finances.
-The biggest advantage is that if you die, your beneficiaries receive a lump-sum payout called a death benefit.
+The biggest advantage of owning a life insurance policy is that if you die, your beneficiaries receive a lump-sum payout called a death benefit.
 The biggest disadvantage is that you have to pay monthly or annual premiums for this benefit.

 The pros of having life insurance outweigh the cons for most people with financial responsibilities such as mortgage payments, children, or other debt.